-Doug is our founding Director and Tulane Professor of Economics.
+Doug is our founding Director, Tulane Professor of Economics, and Schlieder Foundation Chair in Public Education.
 His research has helped inform and influence national debates over a range of education policies, especially in charter-based school reform, teacher evaluation, accountability, and college access.

 His first book, "Value-Added Measures in Education," was nominated for the national Grawemeyer prize in education and published by Harvard Education Press in 2011.